JWAYYED LAW

 How a Civil Protection Orders Attorney Can Help

-• Protection Order Petitions: File protection order petitions and obtain temporary protection orders
+• Protection Order Petitions: File CPO or CSPO petitions and pursue emergency ex parte orders when necessary

 Frequently Asked Questions

-Violating a civil protection order in Ohio under ORC 2919.27 is a first-degree misdemeanor for a first violation (up to 180 days jail, $1,000 fine).
-A second violation within 5 years is a fifth-degree felony (6-12 months, $2,500 fine).
-Subsequent violations or violations involving weapons carry enhanced penalties.
-Violation can also result in contempt of court charges.
+Violating a civil protection order under ORC 2919.27 is a first-degree misdemeanor for a first offense, carrying up to 180 days in jail and a $1,000 fine.
+A second violation within five years is elevated to a fifth-degree felony (6 to 12 months in prison, $2,500 fine).
+Violations involving weapons or prior felony domestic violence convictions carry enhanced penalties.
+Violations can also result in contempt of court proceedings in the civil case.
+If you believe a respondent has violated your CPO, contact law enforcement immediately and document the violation.

 Ready to Discuss Your Case?